-Per Ordinary Share Total
+Per Ordinary Share iotai

 Public offering price \$ \$

 Underwriting discounts and commissions(1) \$ \$

 Proceeds to us (before expenses) \$ \$

-(1) We have agreed to reimburse the underwriters for certain expenses in connection with this offering.
-See "Underwriting" for additional information regarding underwriter compensation.

-We have granted the underwriters an option to purchase up to 2,250,000 additional ordinary shares from us at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus.
+(1) We have agreed to reimburse the underwriters for certain expenses in connection with this o compensation. iffering.
+See "Underwriting" for additional information regarding underwriter We have granted the underwriters an option to purchase up to additional ordinary shares from us at the public offering price less the underwriting discount, within 30 days from the date of this prospectus.

 Investing in our ordinary shares involves risks.
-See "Risk Factors" beginning on page 18 to read about factors you should consider before buying any of our ordinary shares.
+See "Risk Factors" beginning on page 15 to read about factors you should consider before buying any of our ordinary shares.